-Comprises 'Net fee and commission income' and 'Other operating income'.
+(1) Comprises 'Net fee and commission income' and 'Other operating income'

-(2) Non-FRS measure.
+(1) Comprises we tree and commission mixture.
 The financial results were impacted by a number of specific income, expenses and charges with an aggregate impact on profit from continuing operations before tax of £236m in H121 and £88m in H120.
 See 'Alternative Performance Measures' in the Financial review for details and reconciliation to the nearest IFRS measure.

-Profit from continuing operations before tax was up 407% to \pm 751m and adjusted profit from continuing operations before tax(2) was up 318% to \pm 987m due to the factors outlined below.
+Profit from continuing operations before tax was up 407% to £751m and adjusted profit from continuing operations before tax(2) was up 318% to £987m due to the factors outlined below.
 By income statement line item, the movements were:

-Net interest income was up 27%, with repricing actions on the 11213 Current Account and other deposits offsetting base rate cuts and back book mortgage margin pressure, including ± 1.2 bn net attrition on SVR and Follow on Rate products (2020: ± 1.8 bn).
-When adjusted for mortgage accounting treatment of ± 33 m in H120, net interest income(2) increased 24%.
+Net interest income was up 27%, with repricing actions on the 1I2I3 Current Account and other deposits offsetting base rate cuts and back book mortgage margin pressure, including £1.2bn net attrition on SVR and Follow on Rate products (2020: £1.8bn).
+When adjusted for mortgage accounting treatment of £33m in H120, net interest income $^{(2)}$ increased 24%.

 Non-interest income was flat, with the gain on sale of our UK head office offset by significantly lower banking and transaction fees in our retail business largely due to the implementation of regulatory changes to overdrafts.
-When adjusted for the \pm 71m gain on sale, operating lease depreciation of \pm 48m (H120: \pm 47m) and mortgage accounting treatment change of \pm 13m in H120, non-interest income(2) fell 26%.
+When adjusted for the £71m gain on sale, operating lease depreciation of £48m (H120: £47m) and mortgage accounting treatment change of £13m in H120, non-interest income $^{(2)}$ fell 26%.

 Operating expenses before credit impairment losses, provisions and charges were up 10% largely related to the transformation programme.
-When adjusted for transformation programme costs of \pm 195m (H120: \pm 32m) and operating lease depreciation of \pm 48m (H120: \pm 47m), operating expenses(2) fell 2% with continued efficiency savings.
+When adjusted for transformation programme costs of £195m (H120: £32m) and operating lease depreciation of £48m (H120: £47m), operating expenses(2) fell 2% with continued efficiency savings.